Sharvin1106/CS_RoadMap_USM/README.md

 >> #### Web Application
 >> - Learn basic HTML tags (Button tags, HTML forms and etc)
 >> - Learn basic CSS (flexbox, fonts, internal, external and inline styling)
->> - You can add on Javascript to your frontend to make it interactive (take note during my year mark was not given to Javascript but still it makes your website wowww and also serves as yr portfolio) --> Focus more on DOM property
+>> - You can add on Javascript to your frontend to make it interactive (take note during my year mark was not given to Javascript however still it makes your website look good and also serves as yr portfolio) --> Focus more on DOM property
 >> - Learn PHP for server-side - Basically you should know how to handle POST and GET request

 >> #### Java Application - (Mobile/ Desktop App)